Angelajm6/Flash-master/README.md

 All users can join Flash Master with absolutely no cost and can click on the "Word of the Day" button to generate a new word and its definition every time they login.

-This project implements React, GraphQL, and Stripe as requirements for a full stack development course.
+This project was developed as part of a full-stack development course and implements Apollo, MERN, GraphQL, Chakra UI/CSS libraries, JWT, Stripe, and third-party APIs as required technologies.

 ## License